dimo414/bkt/README.md

 <a name="cache_dir"></a>
 ### Changing the Cache Directory

-By default, cached data is stored under `/tmp` or a similar temporary directory;
+By default, cached data is stored under your system's temporary directory (typically `/tmp` on Linux).

-this can be customized via the `--cache-dir` flag or by defining a `BKT_CACHE_DIR` environment variable.
+You may want to use a different location for certain commands, for instance to be able to easily delete the cached data as soon as it's no longer needed.
+You can specify a custom cache directory via the `--cache-dir` flag or by defining a `BKT_CACHE_DIR` environment variable.

-If a `BKT_TMPDIR` environment variable is defined it wil be used instead of the system's temporary directory.
-Although `BKT_TMPDIR` and `BKT_CACHE_DIR` have similar effects `BKT_TMPDIR` is intended to be used to configure the global cache location (e.g. by declaring it in your `.bashrc` or similar), while `--cache-dir`/`BKT_CACHE_DIR` should be used to customize the cache location for a given set of invocations that shouldn't use the default cache directory.

-Note that the choice of directory can affect `bkt`'s performance: if the cache is stored under a [`tmpfs`](https://en.wikipedia.org/wiki/Tmpfs) or solid-state partition it will be significantly faster than caching to a spinning disk.
+Note that the choice of directory can affect `bkt`'s performance: if the cache directory is on a [`tmpfs`](https://en.wikipedia.org/wiki/Tmpfs) or solid-state partition it will be significantly faster than one using a spinning disk.

+If your system's temporary directory is not a good choice for the default cache location (e.g. it is not a `tmpfs`) you can specify a different location by defining a `BKT_TMPDIR` environment variable (for example in your `.bashrc`).
+These two environment variables, `BKT_TMPDIR` and `BKT_CACHE_DIR`, have similar effects but `BKT_TMPDIR` should be used to configure the system-wide default, and `--cache-dir`/`BKT_CACHE_DIR` used to override it.

+`bkt` periodically prunes stale data from its cache, but it also assumes the operating system will empty its temporary storage from time to time (for `/tmp` this typically happens on reboot).
+If you opt to use a directory that the system does not maintain, such as `~/.cache`, you may want to manually delete the cache directory on occasion, such as when upgrading `bkt`.

 ## Security and Privacy